 10.1 Introduction

 The MAC functional description is presented in this clause.
 The architecture of the MAC sublayer, including the distributed coordination function (DCF), the hybrid coordination function (HCF), the mesh coordination function (MCF), the triggered UL access (TUA), and their coexistence in an IEEE 802.11 LAN are intro-duced in 10.2 (MAC architecture).
-These functions are expanded on in 10.3 (DCF), 10.23 (HCF), 10.24 (Mesh coordination function (MCF)), 26.2 (HE channel access), 35.2 (EHT channel access), and 35.3.15 (Multi-link group addressed frame delivery and reception).
+These functions are expanded on in 10.3 (DCF), 10.23 (HCF), 10.24 (Mesh coordination function (MCF)), 26.2 (HE channel access), 35.2 (EHT channel access), 35.3.15 (Multi-link group addressed frame delivery and reception), 35.3.16 (Multi-link channel access), 35.8 (Restricted TWT (R-TWT)), and 35.16 (EPCS priority access) (#11838).
 Fragmentation and defragmentation are defined in 10.4 (MSDU and MMPDU fragmentation) and 10.5 (MSDU and MMPDU defragmentation).
 Multirate sup-port is addressed in 10.6 (Multirate support).
 A number of additional restrictions to limit the cases in which MSDUs are reordered or discarded are described in 10.7 (MSDU transmission restrictions).
 Operation across regulatory domains is defined in 10.22 (Operation across regulatory domains).
 The block ack mechanism is described in 10.25 (Block acknowledgment (block ack)).
 The No Ack mechanism is described in 10.26 (No Acknowledgment (No Ack)).
 The protection mechanism is described in 10.27 (Protection mechanisms).
 Rules for processing MAC frames are described in 10.28 (MAC frame processing).